Cordyceps (Dong Chong Xia Cao)

 Yin and Yang

-In Oriental medicine, Cordyceps is understood to tonify both Yin and Yang.
-Due to this balance, it can be taken safely over long periods of time and is commonly used as a tonic herb.
+In Traditional Chinese Medicine, Cordyceps is understood to tonify both Yin and Yang.
+Due to this balance, it can be taken safely over long periods and is commonly used as a tonic herb.

 $10,000 Soft Gold